ethereum-optimism/superchain-registry/README.md

 The [`validation_test.go`](./validation/validation_test.go) test declaration file defines which checks run on each class of chain.
 The parameters referenced in each check are recorded in [TOML files in the `standard` directory](./validation/standard).

 ### 6. Run codegen and check output

-This is a tool which will rewrite certain summary files of all the chains in the registry, including the one you are adding.
+This tool will add your chain to the `chainList.toml` and `addresses.json` files, which contain summaries of all chains in the registry.
-The output will be checked in a continuous integration checks (it is required to pass):

 ```
 just codegen